davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

 Default columns
 ^^^^^^^^^^^^^^^
-We discuss the columns that are present in the output by default in the text output and in the Authors sheet of the Excel output.
+The default columns in the text output and in the Authors sheet of the Excel output follow below.

 .. :guilabel:`Repository`
 ..
 Name of the repository folder.
 Present only when multiple repositories are